 These steps collectively foster an environment where parties are motivated to comply voluntarily, minimizing reliance on judicial enforcement and preserving the integrity of the settlement.

-When compliance with a settlement agreement becomes uncertain or contested, the involvement of legal counsel is often necessary to assess the validity of enforcement claims and determine appropriate remedial actions.
+When compliance becomes uncertain or contested, legal counsel can assess the validity of enforcement claims and determine appropriate remedial actions.
 Legal representation provides expertise in evaluating the enforceability of agreement terms and identifying viable enforcement strategies.
 Counsel can guide parties through negotiation or alternative dispute resolution before escalating matters formally.

 Situations warranting legal counsel include: